 When the baby outgrows Owlet Socks, you can still use the video baby monitor.
 HD video quality, amazing night vision mode, two way communication, and background function make it so much better option than traditional video monitors.

-Final Decision: What’s Better Owlet Or Nanit?
+Final Decision: What’s Better Owlet Or Nanit In 2022?

 Final decision on which baby monitor is better: Nanit vs. Owlet will highly depend on your own preferences.